Scan time: 2-3 minutes / Read time: 3-5 minutes

 At its peak, Dilbert ran in 2,000 newspapers across 65 countries.

-He argues most people fail at "pick one thing."
+His take: most people fail at "pick one thing."

-They aren't the best writer or the best artist.
+They're never the best writer or the best artist.

 That stack becomes a category of one — and nobody can copy it.

-Adams was never the best artist or the best writer.
+He was never the best writer.

-His drawing was simple and his writing was plain.
+His writing was plain.

-But he stacked several decent skills almost nobody combines.
+But he stacked skills almost nobody combines.

 It's why Dilbert nailed the clueless bosses and pointless meetings.